 Think About Buying Mortgage Points

-If you plan to own the home for decades with a long-term mortgage, then mortgage points can be worthwhile.
-But buying points isn’t always the best solution.
+If you plan to own the home for decades with a long-term mortgage, points can save you thousands of dollars over the life of the loan.
+But, buying mortgage points isn’t always the best solution.

 Research First-Time Home Buyer Programs